CODO (Change of Degree Objective) /Change of Curricula

 Additional CODO/ Change of Curricula Information

-- Any student who has been inactive for one semester may request a Change of Curricula as part of his/her application for readmission.
+- Any student who has been inactive for three consecutive semesters may request a Change of Curricula as part of his/her application for reentry.

 - Statistics on the number of students who CODO to each college/school are available from the Office of the Registrar after grades are posted for the semester.

-- Detailed Change of Curricula regulations can be found in University Regulations, Part 2, Section II D and E.
+- Detailed Change of Curricula regulations can be found in University Regulations, Part D, 1 - 3.